-Major relationships in the daily cycle of calculating crop biomass accumulation (Fig. 3.14) are:
+Major relationships in the daily cycle of calculating crop biomass accumulation (Fig. 3.21) are:

-- calculation of crop leaf area index on the basis of shoot biomass, leaf weight ratio (LWR, leaf weight as fraction of total shoot weight) and specific leaf area (SLA, m2 g-1), - 2. calculation of canopy height on the basis of biomass and physiological stage (assuming height growth to stop at flowering), - 3. calculation of the relative light capture on the basis of LAI of both tree and crop (see section 3.5), - 4. calculation of the potential growth rate of the crop for that day, by multiplying relative light capture with the light use efficiency (dry matter production per unit light captured) and maximum net growth rate (kg m-2 day-1), which is an input to the model and can be derived from more physiologically explicit models of potential crop growth under the given climate.
+- 1. calculation of crop leaf area index on the basis of shoot biomass, leaf weight ratio (LWR, leaf weight as fraction of total shoot weight) and specific leaf area (SLA, $m^2 g^{-1}$), - 2. calculation of canopy height on the basis of biomass and physiological stage (assuming height growth to stop at flowering), - 3. calculation of the relative light capture on the basis of LAI of both tree and crop (see section 3.6), - 4. calculation of the potential growth rate of the crop for that day, by multiplying relative light capture with the light use efficiency (dry matter production per unit light captured) and maximum net growth rate (kg m-2 day-1), which is an input to the model and can be derived from more physiologically explicit models of potential crop growth under the given climate.
 The maximum net growth rate is supposed to include respiration losses for maintenance of existing tissues as well as for the formation of new ones.
-It may be desirable to split this term in its components, but we chose at this stage to take these values from existing calibrated crop models rather than duplicating these inside WaNuLCAS, - 5. calculation of transpirational demand on the basis of this light-limited potential growth rate and a potential water use efficiency (dry matter production per unit water transpired), which will depend on the crop species, - calculation of whether actual water uptake can meet this transpirational demand (see section 3.3); the factor CW_PotGro is determined as the ratio of actual water use and transpirational demand, - 7. calculation of the N limitations on growth on the basis of CN_PotGro (see section 3.4), - 8. calculation of real dry matter production as the product of C_PotGroRed and the minimum of CN_PosGro and CW_PosGro.
+There is an option to specifically define maintenance respiration.
+This option enabled weed to be shaded by tree (see 3.7.3 on Maintenance Respiration) - 5. calculation of transpirational demand on the basis of this light-limited potential growth rate and a potential water use efficiency (dry matter production per unit water transpired), which will depend on the crop species,

+- 6. calculation of whether actual water uptake can meet this transpirational demand (see section 3.3); the factor CW_PotGro is determined as the ratio of actual water use and transpirational demand, - 7. calculation of the N limitations on growth on the basis of CN_PotGro (see section 3.4), - 8. calculation of real dry matter production as the product of C_PotGroRed and the minimum of CN_PosGro and CW_PosGro. - 9.
+Calculation of litterfall, if the actual LAI of the crop exceeds the maximum (C_LAImax, which is crop type dependent), a proportional part of the stem and leave biomass is transferred to the litter layer.